Recruitment at the U

 Compensation

-The University of Utah believes that students should be paid appropriately for their time and energy.
+The University of Utah asserts that students should be paid appropriately for their time and energy.
 Salary data can be accessed through NACE or the Bureau of Labor Statistics.

 - The internship, even though it includes actual operation of the facilities of the employer, is similar to training which would be given in an educational environment;